TyRadman/BehaviorTree/README.md

 ![Behavior Tree in debug mode GIF](./GitResources/BT_DebugMode.gif)

 ### Blackboard
-Blackboard system for sharing values across nodes.
-Blackboard values can be accessed and modified through code as well as displayed as a drop-down in the inspector to avoid typos when setting values.
+Blackboard values can be accessed and modified through code and displayed in a dropdown menu in the Inspector to prevent typos when setting values.

 ### User Interface
-Unreal Engine inspired interface for creating, calling, and managing nodes and behaviors.
+An Unreal Engine-inspired interface for creating, calling, and managing nodes and behaviors.

 ### Variable System
-Optional variable identifiers for nodes, similar to WPF’s [WPF’s x:Name](https://learn.microsoft.com/en-us/dotnet/desktop/xaml-services/xname-directive), which Enables external classes to access specific nodes by their variable names.
-Variables and corresponding nodes are stored within the behavior tree.
+Optional variable identifiers for nodes, similar to [WPF’s x:Name](https://learn.microsoft.com/en-us/dotnet/desktop/xaml-services/xname-directive), which enable external classes to access specific nodes by their variable names.

 ---